J-Moro/TGAC_trabFinal/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Contact

 - Julia - [moronunes.julia@gmail.com](mailto:moronunes.julia@gmail.com)
 - Project Link: [https://github.com/J-Moro/graph-coloring](https://github.com/J-Moro/graph-coloring)

+## Aknowledgements

+This project was made with help from Chat GPT and Github Copilot.
+In addition, the following pages were consulted as references:
+-